Get started

 $docker run -d --name rackwatch \ -p 5000:5000 \ -v rackwatch-data:/app/data \ -e DatabaseProvider=Sqlite \ -e ConnectionStrings__Default="Data Source=/app/data/rackwatch.db" \ -e Jwt__Key="$(openssl rand -base64 48)" \ -e AGENT_API_KEY="$(openssl rand -hex 32)" \ rackwatch/platform:latest

 Multi-arch image — pulls the right binary for linux/amd64 (most servers, AWS / GCP / Azure, on-prem Intel/AMD) or linux/arm64 (Apple Silicon, AWS Graviton, Ampere, Raspberry Pi 4+) automatically.
 Stores telemetry in a Docker volume; SQLite by default.
 Dashboard is at http://YOUR_HOST:5000/.
 Save the AGENT_API_KEY you generated — you'll need it in step 2.
-The platform is commercial software — paid tiers and billing are still being wired up, so today the image runs unrestricted as a public preview.
-License-key enforcement and per-tier seat limits ship before paid plans launch; if you're on more than 5 servers and want to be a real customer, email hello@rackwatch.io and we'll grandfather you in.
+Paid tiers are live: 5 servers free, $2/server above via the pricing page.
+License keys are offline-verified ed25519 tokens — no phone-home, works air-gapped.
+Annual billing or volume pricing — email us.
 The agent is open source so you can audit exactly what runs on your hosts.

 Prerequisites: Docker (any recent version) and openssl.
 Most distros ship openssl, but minimal Alpine or Debian-slim hosts may need it: apk add openssl or apt install openssl.